opfesoft/sol-docs/misc/Build-Tips.md

 Change the `*.conf` files as needed.

 - Set name, IP address and port for the realm (table "realmlist" in DB "auth")

+### Remote access

+Create a named pipe:

+`mkfifo /tmp/sol_stdin`

+Start the worldserver in background:

+`tail -f /tmp/sol_stdin | ~/sol-srv/bin/worldserver 1>>~/sol_world.log 2>&1 &`

+Send commands:

+`echo "server info" >/tmp/sol_stdin`

+The named pipe can be used as interface between the worldserver and any other application, e.g. Apache web server using CGI, PHP etc.